-Faculty and Staff on academic or 9-month appointments will have summer premiums and surcharges collected from the last paychecks of the Spring Semester.
-Summer premiums for life insurance will be collected from the May 10th paycheck, and medical premiums and surcharges, if any, will be collected from the May 25th paycheck.
-The lump sum premium will be the equivalent of seven pay periods (a May contribution, and all of June, July and August premiums).
+Faculty and staff on academic or 9-month appointments will have summer premiums and surcharges collected from the last paychecks of the Spring Semester.
+Summer premiums for life insurance will be collected from the May 10 paycheck, and medical premiums and any surcharges will be collected from the May 25 paycheck.
+The lump sum premium will be equivalent to seven pay periods (one May contribution, and all June, July, and August premiums).

-Additional information can also be found in the Frequently Asked Questions.
+Additional information can be found in the Frequently Asked Questions below.

-Employees will continue to see medical premiums, as well as any applicable tobacco and/or spouse insurance surcharges collected from the May 25th check.
-Life insurance premiums for the summer months, however, will be collected from the May 10th check (see next section for additional details).
+Employees will see Summer medical premiums, as well as any applicable tobacco and/or spousal insurance surcharges collected from the May 25 paycheck.
+Life insurance premiums for the summer months, however, will be collected from the May 10 paycheck.

-In the event a life insurance change were to occur over the summer which would result in the customer account either being deficient of full premiums, or having a surplus, WSU will collect/refund associated premiums in the Fall when the employee returns to work to bring accounts into balance.
-Changes that could cause premiums to be deficient or surplus would be an increase in premiums due to a birth date or adding/dropping coverage over the summer, etc.
+In the event a life or medical insurance change occurs over the Summer, WSU will collect/refund associated premiums in the Fall when the employee returns to work to bring accounts into balance.
+Changes that could cause premiums to be out of balance would be a change in premium rates due to a birthday or adding/dropping coverage over the Summer.

 Summer Benefits Example

-An employee has full family coverage (self, spouse, and child(ren)) under Uniform Medical Classic Plan and Employee Supplemental Life Insurance.
-They normally pay $145.50 for the UMP, and $45.00 for Life insurance each pay period.
+An employee has full family coverage (self, spouse, and child[ren]) under Uniform Medical Classic Plan and Employee Supplemental Life Insurance.
+They normally pay $149.50 for Medical, and $45.00 for Life insurance each pay period.

 Life Insurance (Summer Benefits)